FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

 ![The Visual Studio Debugger displays a window titled "Exception User-Unhandled".
 The window contains the text: System.ArgumentNullException Value cannot be null.](/assets/images/hexafour/VsNullException.png)

 The program somehow can't handle the case when the user clicked the Cancel button.
-Restart the program again, put a breakpoint in the line with `pen.EndFill(colorName)`, and look at the value of the variable `colorName` (see [previous post][hexafour-05]).
-The variable has the value `null`:
+Restart the program again, put a breakpoint in the line with `pen.EndFill(colorName)`, and look at the value of the variable colorName (see [previous post][hexafour-05]).
+The variable has the value null:

 ![](/assets/images/hexafour/VSColorNameIsNull.png)

-The parameter of `pen.EndFill` must be a color, but the value `null` is not a color.
+The parameter of `pen.EndFill` must be a color, but the value null is not a color.
 The program cannot handle it and that is why an exception is thrown.
-We have to handle the case when a variable has the value `null` specially.
+We have to handle the case when a variable has the value null specially.
 We will see how to do this below.
-But first, let's take a closer look at this strange `null` value.
+But first, let's take a closer look at this strange null value.
 In the example above we asked the user for a text, if we ask for a number it gets even more interesting.

 ### Query a number from the user